Composers Datebook®

 Despite its relation to both the physics of sound and pure mathematics, music, for most people — including composers — is essentially an emotional language.

-Nine years earlier, as a precocious adolescent, Diamond had met Ravel during the French composer’s American tour of 1928.
-Ravel was impressed with the lad’s talent, and encouraged Diamond to pursue a career in music, as did George Gershwin who served on a jury that awarded one of Diamond’s works first prize.
-Diamond lost both these important mentors in 1937, with the sudden deaths of first Gershwin, then Ravel.
-The day after learning of Ravel’s death, Diamond began work on his “Elegy.”
+Nine years earlier, as a precocious adolescent, he had met Ravel during the French composer’s American tour of 1928.
+Ravel was impressed with the lad’s talent, and encouraged him to pursue a career in music, as did George Gershwin, who served on a jury that awarded one of Diamond’s works first prize.
+He lost both these important mentors in 1937, with the sudden deaths of first Gershwin, then Ravel.
+The day after learning of Ravel’s death, he began work on his Elegy.

-“It is an expression of terrible loss,” recalled Diamond in an interview many decades later.
-“As the piece began to take shape, almost unconsciously, I heard it as a ritual – an elegy, but a ritualistic one.
+“It is an expression of terrible loss,” Diamond recalled in an interview decades later.
+“As the piece began to take shape, almost unconsciously, I heard it as a ritual — an elegy, but a ritualistic one.
 I asked that there be no applause at the end.”

 Music Played in Today's Program